zengchen1024/developing_util/doc/ansible_usage.md

 4. after ansible-playbook finished, a virtual machine will be created, and it will show the details about this vm.

-#### Othe example
+#### Other examples
-1. you can find all official modules at [link](https://docs.ansible.com/ansible/latest/modules/modules_by_category.html)
+1. you can find all the official modules at [link](https://docs.ansible.com/ansible/latest/modules/modules_by_category.html)
-2. you can see the document of a module to use this module. for example, [create a vm on openstack platform](https://docs.ansible.com/ansible/latest/modules/os_server_module.html#os-server-module)
+2. you can see the document of a module to use it. for example, [create a vm on openstack platform](https://docs.ansible.com/ansible/latest/modules/os_server_module.html#os-server-module)